lucasportella/backup-automator-linux/README.md

   - To ensure that your service starts on boot, enable it: *sudo systemctl enable yourfile.service*
   - From now, every time your pc boots, it will sync with the cifs server and create/update your backup!

+**If you don't want to run the script as an automated systemd service, check the *manual* branch in this project.
+You can also remove the flag *--delete* from the rsync command, so there is no chance the backup gets deleted if you accidentally delete your server directory.**

 Windows and docker versions coming soon...